600 seeds $2.25

 Sowing Nigella sativa Seeds

-Sow seeds outdoors in early spring or fall.
-Sow on the surface or barely cover with soil.
+Sow nigella seeds outdoors in early spring or fall.
+Sow on the surface or barely cover the seeds with soil.
 Thin to 6" apart.
-To prolong the bloom season, make successive sowings every 4 weeks.
 Full sun.